home-assistant/developers.home-assistant/docs/asyncio_blocking_operations.md

 ## Solving blocking I/O in the event loop

 You may have reached this page because Home Assistant detected and reported a blocking call in the event loop.
+Beginning in version 2024.7.0, Home Assistant can detect more blocking operations in the event loop to prevent system instability.
+Before Home Assistant could detect these errors, they may have led to an unresponsive system or undefined behavior.
+Below are some tips on correcting blocking operations in the event loop.

 ## Running blocking calls are run in the executor